Puiguqu/School_notes/Y1_Sem_2/CM1035_Algorithms_and_Data_Structures_I/Week_19/08_Revision_exercises_Reading•_._Duration_3_hours_30_minutes_3h_30m.md

 [Original lesson](https://www.coursera.org/learn/uol-algorithms-and-data-structures-1/supplement/IXkgh/revision-exercises)

-Unfortunately, there is no text provided for me to summarize.
-The text appears to be a message from a course instructor or system, providing information about upcoming revisions and practice assignments for a computer science course.

-However, I can provide a summary of the key concepts and findings based on the title "Introduction to computational complexity" (Lesson 10.0) and the provided information:

-The course has attached an expanded version of the exam, called Revision.pdf, which includes questions that will test various aspects of the course.
-This is an optional practice assignment to help students prepare for the actual exam.
-The revised exam will not require as many answers as this practice assignment.

-Key concepts discussed in Lesson 10.1 and 10.2 include:

-* Complexity classes
-* NP (Nondeterministic Polynomial) complexity

-Practice assignments include:

-* P (Polynomial time) complexity class
-* EXP (Exponential time) complexity class

-Additional resources include optional readings on NP-Completeness and revision exercises that will be revealed in the next week's activities.

-If you have any further questions or would like me to clarify any of the technical details, please let me know!
+Here is a summary of the text in 8 sentences:

+A file called Revision.pdf is attached to this message, containing exam-like questions that test various aspects of the course.
+These questions are an expanded form of the actual exam and provide an idea of the types of equations that will be asked.
+The purpose of these questions is to help students prepare for the exam by attempting solutions.
+Solutions to the questions will be revealed in next week's activities.
+The Revision.pdf file covers Lesson 10, specifically introducing computational complexity and specific complexity classes such as P and EXP, NP, and NP-Completeness.
+Practice assignments are included, with a duration of 5 minutes for each.
+Students can find additional resources, including videos, readings, and optional further reading on NP-Completeness.
+The revision exercises will last for 3 hours and 30 minutes, allowing students to work on the questions attached to Revision.pdf.